philcockfield/app-sync/README.md

 ## REST API
 If you have set the `api/route` field set within the `MANIFEST` the following API is available:

-    GET:  /api/                         # Status of all running apps
+    GET:  /api/                         # Status of the complete system and all running apps
+    GET:  /api/apps                     # Lists all running apps.
     GET:  /api/apps/:appId              # Status of the specified app.
     GET:  /api/apps/:appId/restart      # Restarts the specified app.
     GET:  /api/apps/:appId/update       # Updates the specified app.